What are Liquidated Damages?

 - By using a formula (10% of the contract amount)

 The American Law Reports annotation on liquidated damages states.

 “Damages for breach by either party may be liquidated in the agreement but only at an amount that is reasonable in light of the anticipated or actual harm caused by the breach.”

 The Indian Contract Act, 1872 regulates the contracts in India.
-However, it also lays down various provision regarding breach and compensation in a contract.
-This article aims at ‘liquidated damages’, so in that regard Sec.
-74 of the act is applicable.
+However, it also lays down various provisions regarding breach and compensation in a contract.
+This article aims at ‘liquidated damages’, so in that regard Section 74 of the act is applicable.

 When a contract has been broken, if a sum is named in the contract as the amount to be paid in case of such breach. or if the contract contains any other stipulation by way of penalty.
 The party complaining of the breach is entitled, whether or not actual damage or loss is proved to have been caused thereby, to receive from the party who has broken the contract reasonable compensation not exceeding the amount so named or, as the case may be, the penalty stipulated for.

 As we discussed above, “liquidated damages”. sum stipulated to meet the breach of contract.
 As per the rule, on breach of contract, the affected person has every right to get reasonable compensation. however, the compensation must not exceed the amount so stipulated in the contract.
 Also, it must be noted that the compensation should not be misunderstood with the penalty.
 A penalty is given by the competent court in case of breach of contract.
 Moreover, it is not necessary if the damage or loss is actual.
 Even just with the breach of any condition such compensation can be claimed.

 The Hon’ble Supreme court of India on various occasions has elaborately discussed the term ‘Liquidated Damages’.